 Jeffrey Hayzlett, Primetime TV Host and Star of Bloomberg’s C Suite, said, “Chloe Temtchine’s story is so moving, and her talent in the face of all obstacles is nothing short of amazing.”

-Ms. Temtchine was recently featured in the Huffington Post and in the New York Post; she has performed on “Late Night with David Letterman”, she is the voice behind the national commercial celebrating the 100th anniversary of American Express, she has been featured on NY-1 news with “Where in The Truck is Chloe”, she has been on The Nate Berkus Show (NBC), on Fox News, in Fox News Health, LA Weekly...
-Additionally, she has performed on “Fearless Music” (FOX 5), on Hallmark's "Home & Family, on KTLA, her song “Brand New Day” has been featured on “The Early Morning Show” (CNN), and she has had songs placed in various TV series and films.
+Ms. Temtchine was recently featured in the Huffington Post and in the New York Post; she has performed on “Late Night with David Letterman”; she is the voice behind the national commercial celebrating the 100th anniversary of American Express, she has been featured on NY-1 news with “Where in The Truck is Chloe”; she has been on The Nate Berkus Show (NBC), on Fox News, in Fox News Health, in LA Weekly….
+Additionally, she has performed on “Fearless Music” (FOX 5), on Hallmark's "Home & Family,” and on KTLA; her song “Brand New Day” has been featured on “The Early Morning Show” (CNN); and she has had songs placed in various TV series and films.
 Some of her songs are in French and Spanish, as she is trilingual.